 As noted in Section 1, different countries have adopted different mechanisms to facilitate the use of copyright works in education.
-In the UK, the clear policy choice has been to encourage the roll-out of voluntary blanket licences and to enact exceptions which permit certain uses without remuneration.
-We deal with licensing and exceptions in turn.
+In the UK, the clear policy choice has been to encourage the roll-out of voluntary blanket licences and to enact exceptions which permit certain uses without remuneration.14 We deal with licensing and exceptions in turn.

 2.1.
-LICENSING
+Licensing

 Educational institutions have a number of different licensing options beyond one-on-one or transactional negotiation, including joining the blanket licences offered by collectives such as CLA and ERA, and executing licences with the producers of subscription databases and other digital products.
 One might also refer, here, to using resources distributed under Creative Commons licences.
-Although reliant on the copyright system for their operation, Creative Commons licences remove many of the usual impediments to licensing by being applied prospectively by the creator rather than negotiated with the user.
+15 Although reliant on the copyright system for their operation, Creative Commons licences remove many of the usual impediments to licensing by being applied prospectively by the creator rather than negotiated with the user.
 They are also unremunerated, reflecting the sharing and remix philosophy that sits behind the Creative Commons movement.

 During the pandemic, copyright owners and collectives have implemented a number of initiatives to support education.
-For instance, some publishers have increased access to online textbook platforms.
-In mid-April, the CLA Licence was temporarily revised to increase the quantitative copying limits for printed books, meaning that universities were able to copy up to 30 per cent or three chapters, although not where a digital edition
+For instance, some publishers have increased access to online textbook

-Letter from A Solloway (Parliamentary Under-secretary of State - Minister for Science, Research and Innovation) to D Prosser dated 23 April 2020 (Solloway letter).
-The RLUK letter and the Solloway letter are each reproduced in full at <www.rluk.ac.uk/letter-to-ministers-copyright-and-enabling-remote-learning-andresearch-during-the-covid-19-crisis/>.
+12 Letter from A Solloway (Parliamentary Under-secretary of State - Minister for Science, Research and Innovation) to D Prosser dated 23 April 2020 (Solloway letter): see the RLUK letter and the Solloway letter each reproduced in full.

-For a summary of how the relevant legal principles might apply to the exploitation of intellectual property rights, see L Bently, B Sherman, D Gangjee and P Johnson, Intellectual Property Law (5th edn, Oxford University Press 2018) 334-344.
+13 For a summary of how the relevant legal principles might apply to the exploitation of intellectual property rights, see L Bently, B Sherman, D Gangjee and P Johnson, Intellectual Property Law (5th edn, Oxford University Press 2018) 334-344.

-Summarised in ibid 262-263.
+14 Summarised in ibid 262-263.

-See https://creativecommons.org; and see summary in Bently et al (n 14) 309-312.
+15 See Creative Commons; and see summary in Bently et al (n 14) 309-312.